 In 2005, Dressember founder Blythe Hill, a fashionista, trend analyst and blogger (hey, me too!), challenged herself to wear a dress every day of December.
 “The next year, a few friends joined in,” according to the website.
 “By the third year, her friends’ friends began to participate, and it occurred to Blythe that there was more to this challenge than she originally thought.
 By 2013, the movement blossomed into something completely unexpected — an international campaign to aid the fight against sex trafficking.”

-Now, four years later, the nonprofit has raised over $3 million.
+Now, several years later, the nonprofit has raised over $3 million.